PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 - increased critical range or damage
 - bonuses/penalties versus other classes
 - special abilities
+- alignment limitations

 #### Samples

-As a player I want to play a fighter so that I can kick ass and take names
+As a player I want to play a Fighter so that I can kick ass and take names

 - attacks roll is increased by 1 for every level instead of every other level
 - has 10 hit points per level instead of 5

-As a player I want to play a rogue so that I can defeat my enemies with finesse
+As a player I want to play a Rogue so that I can defeat my enemies with finesse

 - does triple damage on critical hits
 - ignores an opponents Dexterity modifier (if positive) to Armor Class when attacking
 - adds Dexterity modifier to attacks instead of Strength
+- cannot have Good alignment

-As a player I want to play a war monk so that I can enjoy being an Asian archetype in a Medieval European setting
+As a player I want to play a Monk so that I can enjoy being an Asian martial-arts archetype in a Medieval European setting

 - has 6 hit point per level instead of 5
 - does 3 points of damage instead of 1 when successfully attacking
 - adds Wisdom modifier (if positive) to Armor Class in addition to Dexterity
 - attack roll is increased by 1 every 2nd and 3rd level

-As a player I want to play a paladin so that I can smite evil, write wrongs, and be a self-righteous jerk
+As a player I want to play a Paladin so that I can smite evil, write wrongs, and be a self-righteous jerk

 - has 8 hit points per level instead of 5
 - +2 to attack and damage when attacking evil characters
 - does triple damage when critting on an evil character (i.e. add the +2 bonus for a regular attack, and then triple that)
 - attacks roll is increased by 1 for every level instead of every other level
+- can only have Good alignment

 ## Iteration 3 - Races